MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 When you're dealing with highly complex, multimodal tasks that require superior performance and detailed analysis, choose GPT-4o.
 It's the better choice for large-scale projects where accuracy and advanced capabilities are crucial.
 Another scenario where it's a better choice is when you have the budget and computational resources to support it.
 GPT-4o is also preferable for long-term projects that might grow in complexity over time.

-For projects requiring advanced reasoning capabilities, the o1 model shines.
-It is particularly suitable for scenarios that demand sophisticated problem-solving and critical thinking.
+For projects requiring advanced reasoning capabilities, the o1 model excels.
+It's suitable for scenarios that demand sophisticated problem-solving and critical thinking.
 The o1 model excels in environments where nuanced reasoning, complex decision-making, and detailed analysis are important.

 ### Use of AI prompts in context of Microsoft Copilot Studio

-AI prompts don't consume AI Builder credits when in the context of Copilot Studio, but consume messages.
+AI prompts don't consume AI Builder credits in the Copilot Studio but consume messages.

 Learn more about message consumption in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).